hakancelikdev/unimport/docs/FAQ.md

+# FAQ

-# Differences between autoflake and unimport
+## Differences between Autoflake and Unimport

 - Autoflake doesn't always remove the duplicate imports when they are on separate lines.